dmargala/mpi-playground/README.md

-# mpi4dummies
+# mpi-playground

-Examples of mpi4py + exception handling.
+Examples of using mpi4py with exception handling and async-io patterns.

 ## Examples